Amnesty InternationalAmnesty International

 Swingler led the search for a tool that would handle a structured, XML-based workflow with as much automation as possible while remaining easy to use for book contributors.
 Contributors were used to working in Microsoft Word and were not keen to abandon it in the short term.
 The tool of choice also needed to be extensible at short notice to cover requirements that emerged during the adoption of a new workflow.

-These challenges lead Amnesty International to select Booktype 2.0 and deploy the software in production during late 2014.
+These challenges led Amnesty International to select Booktype, and deploy the software in production for the first time in late 2014.

-They are also allowed to correct text and tag formatting using the Aloha inline editor, and export to InDesign XML, EPUB, PDF proof and website XHTML formats with a single click.
+Certain editors and translators are allowed to correct text and tag formatting using the Aloha inline editor, and export to InDesign XML, EPUB, PDF and website XHTML formats with a single click.

 Some of the simplest code changes made the biggest difference to Amnesty’s authors and translators.
 The book history feature used a pop-up window to enable comparison of chapter revisions side by side, but in production use it was soon discovered that the amount of vertical browser scrolling required was impractical.
 As pretty as the pop-up feature appeared in a demo, it was a productivity killer and harmed user experience.
-We added a button that opened the chapter revisions in a new full-sized browser tab, and within a few minutes the book contributors were able to get writing again.
+The Booktype team added a button that opened the chapter revisions in a new full-sized browser tab, and within a few minutes the book contributors were able to work much faster.

 As part of the support for contributors used to working with Microsoft Word, the Booktype team developed and released a new open source software library, Python-OOXML.
 This library handles .docx import and conversion to HTML, including the transfer of comments made in Word.

 To ensure high print standards and total design control over Amnesty’s most important publication, XML was exported from Booktype and imported to an Adobe InDesign template for layout approval.